commit-overthink/sanae-bot-v2/README.md

 token: (string) the bot's token for connecting to Discord

+defaultEmbedColor: (string) the hex value of the default color for embed messages.

 defaultCooldown: (int) default command cooldown

 minPollTime: (int) minimum seconds poll-start can be run for

 maxPollTime: (int) maximum seconds poll-start can be run for

+defaultFunds: (int) the amount of currency every user gets by default

 ## Command metadata